Fidel Castro: Reagan and Gorbachev: 1980–1991

 By the 1980s, Cuba's economy was again in trouble, following a decline in the market price of sugar and 1979's decimated harvest.
 For the first time, unemployment became a serious problem in Castro's Cuba, with the government sending unemployed youth to other countries, primarily East Germany, to work there.
 Desperate for money, Cuba's government secretly sold off paintings from national collections and illicitly traded for US electronic goods through Panama.
 Increasing numbers of Cubans fled to Florida but were labelled "scum" and "lumpen" by Castro and his CDR supporters.
 In one incident, 10,000 Cubans stormed the Peruvian Embassy requesting asylum, and so the US agreed that it would accept 3,500 refugees.
 Castro conceded that those who wanted to leave could do so from Mariel port.
 In what was known as the Mariel boatlift, hundreds of boats arrived from the US, leading to a mass exodus of 120,000; Castro's government took advantage of the situation by loading criminals, the mentally ill, and homosexuals onto the boats destined for Florida.
-The event destabilized Carter's administration, and later, in 1980, Ronald Reagan was elected US president.

 Reagan's administration adopted a hard-line approach against Castro, making its desire to overthrow his regime clear.
 In late 1981, Castro publicly accused the US of biological warfare against Cuba by orchestrating a dengue fever epidemic.
 Cuba's economy became even more dependent on Soviet aid, with Soviet subsidies (mainly in the form of supplies of low-cost oil and voluntarily buying Cuban sugar at inflated prices) averaging $4–5 billion a year by the late 1980s.
 This accounted for 30–38% of the country's entire GDP.
 Soviet economic assistance had not helped Cuba's long-term growth prospects by promoting diversification or sustainability.
 Although described as a "relatively highly developed Latin American export economy" in 1959 and the early 1960s, Cuba's basic economic structure changed very little between then and the 1980s.
 Tobacco products such as cigars and cigarettes were the only manufactured products among Cuba's leading exports and were produced using an expensive and labor-intensive pre-industrial process.
 The Cuban economy remained highly inefficient and over-specialized in a few highly subsidized commodities exported primarily to the Soviet bloc countries.